isomerpages/nlb-eyeonasia/_india-know-living/08-sports-and-recreation.md

 [**National Games – Indian Olympic Association**](https://www.olympic.ind.in/national-games){:target="_blank"}

-The Olympic movement gathered momentum in India in the 1920s, and the need to identify national talent for the Olympic Games prompted the initiation of the National Games.
+The Olympic movement gathered momentum in India in the 1920s, and the need to identify national talent for the Olympic Games prompted the initiation of the National Games in India.
 The first edition was launched in an undivided Punjab in 1924 and has continued every few years up to now.